Cytoprotective Peptides

 Research Effects

-Moderate ResearchIn vitro studies show activity against S. aureus, E. coli, and Candida species.
+Moderate ResearchPublished in-vitro plate assays report activity against S. aureus, E. coli and Candida species.

 Research Purposes Only — All information on this page is provided for scientific research purposes only.
 This product is not intended for human consumption, diagnosis, treatment, or prevention of any disease.